ZhaiDavid/VeroScribe/README.md

 ## Technical Decisions

-I chose React because the prototype depends on several changing states, such as booking statuses, appointment times, form inputs.
+I chose React because the prototype depends on several changing states, such as booking statuses, appointment times and form inputs.
 The application is also component-heavy, and React allows for the organization and management of reusable interface elements such as appointment cards, dashboard views and booking forms.

 ## Future Improvements

 Besides a more robust authentication system and backend, I would implement the following features to improve communication between physicians and patients:
-   - An autofill/ AI assistant to help patients describe their symptoms and reason for visit in greater detail
+   - An autofill/AI assistant to help patients describe their symptoms and reason for visit in greater detail
-   - An AI overview system that summarizes patient concerns and relevant visit history for physicians before the next consultation
+   - An AI overview system that summarizes patient concerns and relevant visit history for physicians before the consultation begins

 ## Run locally